-On May 24 we honor the men and women who have worked behind the scenes making and keeping aviation possible.
-It is Aviation Maintenance Technician Day.
+On May 24th, Aviation Maintenance Technician Day honors the men and women who have worked behind the scenes making and keeping aviation possible.

 Being on the cusp of the aeronautics industry, Taylor continued to design aircraft engines for the Wright brothers as well as teaching them to build their own.
 When the first airport was established (by the Wrights), he was named the airport manager.

 The partnership continued when the Wright brothers were awarded a military contract for the first military plane with Taylor designing and building the engine.

 Taylor’s adventures continued in 1911 when William Randolph Hearst offered up a cash award to the first pilot to fly across the United States in 30 days or less.
 Cal Rodgers, a young pilot, accepted the challenge and hired Charles Taylor as his mechanic.

 Rodgers made it, landing and crashing from New York to Pasadena, with Taylor trailing along in a car.

 Charles Taylor continued in the field of aviation maintenance for more than 60 years.
 Like Taylor, aviation maintenance technicians around the world work in the background, keeping civilian and military aircraft safe.
 On May 24th, we recognize their achievements and humble history.

 HOW TO OBSERVE Aviation Maintenance Technician Day

 Celebrate the innovators of aviation who may be behind the scenes.
 Learn about aviation maintenance and thank those who get us in the air and keep us there.
 Use #AviationMaintenaceTechnicianDay to share on social media.